Xilinx/SDSoC_Examples/cpp/README.md

 ### 2. LIBS

-Collection of common libraries used across all examples to assist in the quick development of application non-hardware targetted code.
+Collection of common libraries used across all examples to assist in the quick development of application non-hardware targeted code.

 ### 3. UTILITY

 Collection of utility functions used as part of the Makefiles in all of the examples.
 This set includes Makefile rules and scripts to launch SDSoC compiled applications onto SDSoC emulation flow.
-It also contains makefile and readme generation scripts.
+It also contains makefile and Readme generation scripts.

 ## 4. OTHER INFORMATION